umccr/CNV_SV-visualisation/README.md

 ### CNV visualisation

-The scripts for CNV data visualisation, including B allele frequency (BAF) and log R ratio (LLR) plots, will be added later.
+The scripts for CNV data visualisation, including B allele frequency (BAF) and log R ratio (LLR) plots, to be added.